posit-dev/rsconnect-python/README.md

 You must be the owner of the target deployment, or a collaborator with permission to change the content.
 The type of content (static notebook, or notebook with source code) must match the existing deployment.

 Note: there is no confirmation required to update a deployment.
 If you do so accidentally, use the "Source Versions" dialog in the Connect dashboard to activate the previous version and remove the erroneous one.

+##### Finding the App ID

+The App ID associated with a piece of content you have previously deployed from the `rsconnect` command line interface can be found easily by querying the deployment information using the `info` command.
+For more information, see [Showing the Deployment Information](#showing-the-deployment-information).

+If the content was deployed elsewhere or `info` does not return the correct App ID, but you can open the content on RStudio Connect, find the content and open it in a browser.
+The URL in your browser's location bar will contain `#/apps/NNN` where `NNN` is your App ID.

 #### Showing the Deployment Information
 You can see the information that rsconnect-python has saved for the most recent deployment